siddhartha-gadgil/DeptWeb/_auto-seminars/2017/2017-3-14-suraj-kumar.md

 date: 2017-3-14
 speaker: "Suraj Kumar, Paris Diderot University"
 title: "Detecting free splittings"
 time: "9: 30 a.m."
-venue: "LH-1, Department of Mathematics"
+time: "LH-1, Department of Mathematics"
 ---
 The goal of this talk is to present an algorithm which takes a compact square complex belonging to a special class as input and decides